TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 Broadly speaking, the channel status word indicates the type of data, has information about the clocks and various metadata such as channel origin/destination.

-I wont go into more detail in this article mainly because it's mostly irrelevant for ultranet 🧐.
+I wont go into more detail in this article mainly because it's mostly irrelevant for Ultranet 🧐.
-For AES3 you can find the full format in the `EBU Tech 3250-2004` document.
-For consumer S/PDIF it's a bit more blurry but the english wikipedia article has a nice table 📅.
+For AES3, you can find the full format in the `EBU Tech 3250-2004` document.
+For consumer S/PDIF it's a bit more blurry but the English Wikipedia article has a nice table 📅.

 #### Practical example